kali4nya/iqdb-as-an-app/README.md

 ``
 also __python 3.12__ recommended

-if you have any questions/issues lmk in the issues tab or wherever :3
+If you have any questions/issues lmk in the issues tab or wherever :3